Post by

 Wrapping Up

-A good UX/UI is what makes the difference between apps that do well and ones that don't.
+A good UX/UI makes the difference between apps that do well and those that don’t.
 Mobile users today expect a lot from an app: that it will load quickly, be easy to use, and be fun to talk to.
-If you want your design to be good, you should think of UX as an important part of product management, not just a small part of the architecture.
+If you want your design to be good, you should consider UX an important part of product management, not just a small part of the architecture.

 Frequently Asked Questions (FAQ)